 On 27 November 1978, Harvey Milk, the city's first openly gay supervisor, was assassinated along with Mayor George Moscone.
 The turnout for the 1979 San Francisco Gay and Lesbian Pride Parade was massive, due to the publicity and anger over Harvey Milk's killing.
 The Parade Committee decided to use a rainbow flag, designed by Gilbert Baker, as a symbol of solidarity for gay people.
 For the grand parade, they removed the indigo stripe and then divided the flag into two: red, orange and yellow stripes on one side of the street; green, blue and violet on the other.

 Since then, the six-colour flag has been the symbol for gay rights and equality around the world.
 Gay Christians have used the Rainbow Cross as their awareness symbol.
 (See also the St. Sebastian Cross.)
+As explained above, there are only six main colours in a rainbow; a phenomenon as natural as homosexuality.

 Whatever your view might be about Homosexuals and the Church, the rainbow is generally considered, like the halo, a 'good thing' and it often appears on, or with, a cross as a peace symbol.
 It reminds us of God's love and purity.